resources / blog /

 That’s why most people add an extended warranty once the manufacturer’s coverage runs out; it works like a continuation plan.

-But hold on, is it actually worth paying extra for an extended refrigerator warranty?
+But hold on, is it actually worth paying extra for a refrigerator’s extended warranty?

 We don’t really think about extended warranties when we're buying a fridge.
 Do ya?